phefley/cc14-ai-hacking-workshop/setup.md

 ## Prerequisites

-Try to have at least 100GB available on your harddrive before starting this process. ( Additionally, laptops should have at least 16Gb of ram, with 32Gb+ ram preferred, to run the exercises.
+Have at least 100GB available on your harddrive before starting this process.
+Some of the files are large.

+Additionally, laptops should have at least 16Gb of ram, with 32Gb+ ram preferred, to run the exercises.

 Install the following: